 Family firms account for 70% of the global GDP and 60% of global employment according to a recent study by INSEAD Business School.
 They are a key driver of global business and growth, so their sustained long-term value creation is important for the global economy as a whole.

-However, long-term success of family firms is not given, and it is definitely not an easy task.
-There are many complexities involved when ownership, management and family roles tend to overlap, and there are less clear distinctions between them.
+However, the long-term success of family firms is not given, and it is not an easy task.
+There are many complexities involved when ownership, management, and family roles tend to overlap, and there are less clear distinctions between them.

 A Chinese proverb states that “wealth shall not pass three generations”.
-The first generation build wealth, the second manages it, and the third generation destroys it.
-The challenge often arises when the next generation takes over from the original founder who personally had everything poured into the business whereas the next generation tend to have less of an emotional connection to the business.
+The first generation builds wealth, the second manages it, and the third generation destroys it.
+The challenge often arises when the next generation takes over from the founder who personally had everything poured into the business whereas the next generation tends to have less of an emotional connection to the business.

-However, founders and generations after them also have obligations to fulfill to ensure successful succession to next generations.
-Unfortunately, they may not be forthcoming or willing to engage, which leads to friction, conflicts and lack of commitment from the next generation.
+However, founders and generations after them also have obligations to fulfill to ensure successful succession to the next generations.
+Unfortunately, they may not be forthcoming or willing to engage, which leads to friction, conflicts, and a lack of commitment from the next generation.
 A long-term partnership requires both parties to be motivated from the start.

-The long-term value for family businesses are driven by Performance (business) and Platform (family).
-Balancing the two drivers is critical, as is looking at strategies through a long-term outlook in order to build an enduring entity that lasts for generations.
-Optimizing performance is crucial to survival as it generates income, cash flows and dividends, while the platform needs to have the right set-up in organization, governance, ownership and leadership, and be fit for the long-term purpose of the family.
+The long-term value for family businesses is driven by Performance (business) and Platform (family).
+Balancing the two drivers is critical, as is looking at strategies through a long-term outlook to build an enduring entity that lasts for generations.
+Optimizing performance is crucial to survival as it generates income, cash flows, and dividends, while the platform needs to have the right set-up in organization, governance, ownership, and leadership, and be fit for the long-term purpose of the family.

-Sometimes success will follow from having the two pillars overlap in various ways, and sometimes it is better for to keep them separated.
-It is important to remember that one of the key characteristics of a family-driven firm is that it is business with “heart and brain combined” as opposed to a pure shareholder value driven company, in the case of institutionalized companies.
+Sometimes success will follow from having the two pillars overlap in various ways, and sometimes it is better to keep them separated.
+It is important to remember that one of the key characteristics of a family-driven firm is that it is a business with “heart and brain combined” as opposed to a pure shareholder value-driven company, in the case of institutionalized companies.

 The family should consider whether they are the best owner of the business and best suited to take it forward compared to external investors/ new owners, i.e. private equity, larger companies.
 Some of the questions to consider are whether sufficient capital is available, if large future investments are necessary, whether there will be a better owner that is more capable and/or experienced to run it, and whether future family generations are interested in leading and/or owning the business.

 In Asia, communication between generations is typically less direct as compared to Western cultures.
-When combined with inherent respect for seniority, open discussions and potential disagreements tend not to surface so issues can hang in the air for a long time.
-In the next 5-10 years, many Asian family firms will have to go through succession but their paths are less clear, despite the fact that the younger generations are getting more outspoken and are demanding clearer answers about the future.
+When combined with an inherent respect for seniority, open discussions, and potential disagreements tend not to surface so issues can hang in the air for a long time.
+In the next 5-10 years, many Asian family firms will have to go through succession but their paths are less clear, even though the younger generations are getting more outspoken and are demanding clearer answers about the future.

-Taking adequate time and drawing up a proper process, with expert help where necessary, can help minimize conflicts and steer the family through the decision.
-The key virtues here are patience, inclusiveness and transparency.
+Taking the adequate time and drawing up a proper process, with expert help where necessary, can help minimize conflicts and steer the family through the decision.
+The key virtues here are patience, inclusiveness, and transparency.